Shopify/liquid/filters/remove.md

 title: remove
 ---

-`remove` removes every occurrence of of the passed-in substring from the input string.
+Removes every occurrence of an argument from a string.

 ```liquid
 {% raw %}